Trucking ELDs: Choosing the Best ELD for Owner-Operators

-There are plenty of Electronic Logging Devices or ELDs as they're called, in the market.
+There are plenty of providers of electronic logging devices, or ELDs, as they're called, in the market.
 However, truckers remember that not all devices are created equal, and finding the best ELD for owner-operators of commercial vehicles will require some research and comparison to find the right fit.

 If you're still in search of an ELD provider for your company, then here's everything you need to know about finding the best piece of tracking hardware for truckers.

-The ELD mandate covers the following commercial motor vehicles operations:
+The FMCSA ELD mandate covers the following commercial motor vehicles operations:

-- Commercial motor vehicles with interstate routes and are required to maintain a record of duty status (RODS)
+- Commercial motor vehicles with interstate routes that are required to maintain a record of duty status (RODS)